theophani/presentations/handling user capabilities/pdf-version-lions and tigers and handling user capabilities.md

 ## but first, my
 # *assumptions*

-^
-- we are talking about implementation in client-side rendered apps,
+---
+* Client-side rendered apps,
-- that use REST APIs to load and save data asynchronously,
+* that use REST APIs to
+load and save data asynchronously,
-- and the server can tell the client details about the authenticated user.
+* and the server can tell the client details about the authenticated user.

-- Though, same ideas can apply to server-side rendered views
+(Though, same ideas can apply to server-side rendered views)

 ---